gdamdam/awesome-decentralized-web/README.md

 - [WebRTC](https://en.wikipedia.org/wiki/WebRTC) - W3C drafted standard for browser-to-browser data transfer.

 ### Application Frameworks
+- [Freenet](https://freenet.org/) - A decentralized, real-time platform for building and running applications entirely on a peer-to-peer network; a ground-up rewrite by the original Freenet founder (the classic Freenet lives on as Hyphanet).
 - [Holochain](https://github.com/holochain/holochain) - A peer-to-peer protocol for data sharing and integrity, backed by authoritative hashchains for data provenance.
 - [Spritely](https://spritely.institute/) - Distributed object-capability framework (Goblins, OCapN) for building the decentralized social web.
 - [Veilid](https://veilid.com/) - An open-source, peer-to-peer, mobile-first networked application framework with strong privacy, by Cult of the Dead Cow.
+- [WebXDC](https://webxdc.org/) - A specification for portable web apps that run inside chat messages and sync over any transport, with no server of their own.

 ### Local-first & CRDTs
 - [Automerge](https://automerge.org/) - A CRDT library for building local-first, collaborative applications that sync without a central server.
 - [Earthstar](https://github.com/earthstar-project/earthstar) - An offline-first, distributed, syncable, embedded document database for use in p2p software. **Dormant**
 - [m-ld](https://m-ld.org/) - Library enabling consistent, zero latency read and write of shared information, using RDF (JSON-LD) and CRDTs.
+- [p2panda](https://p2panda.org/) - A collection of building blocks for local-first, peer-to-peer applications.
 - [Willow](https://willowprotocol.org/) - A protocol for synchronisable, multi-writer data stores, by the authors of Earthstar.
 - [Yjs](https://yjs.dev/) - A high-performance CRDT for building collaborative, offline-first applications.